Lunchables Inventor Won’t Feed Them to His Own KidsUpdated: July 11, 2017Activism, Healthy Pregnancy, Baby & Child

 If there is anything that makes me sad, it’s visiting my children at school and noting the large number of students who have lunchboxes filled with items that qualify more as chemistry experiments than as food.

-The hugely popular Lunchables are perhaps the best known example of the modern lab lunch – an industrialized food system gone horribly awry and a populace that has completely lost touch with how to nourish its children.
+The hugely popular Lunchables are perhaps the best known example of the modern lab lunch.
+An industrialized food system gone horribly awry and a populace completely out of touch with how to nourish its children.

 Highly processed, enticingly packaged creations targeted to young children, nutrient poor Lunchables are offered in numerous combinations to suit any young, impressionable palate.
-The Lunchables brand boasts 26 different varieties of meal combos: crackers, pizzas, small hot dogs, small burgers, nachos, subs, and pseudo healthy wraps.
+The Lunchables brand boasts 26 different varieties of meal combos.
+Examples include crackers, pizzas, small hot dogs, small burgers, nachos, subs, and pseudo healthy wraps.

 Lunchables also can include an assortment of drinks and desserts.
 The drink is commonly a GMO high fructose corn syrup laden Capri Sun or Tropical Punch flavored Kool-Aid mix with bottled water.
 Desserts would be jello or pudding or a candy alternative, like Reese’s cups or Butterfingers.